google/flax/docs_nnx/index.rst

 ----

-Flax NNX is a new simplified API that is designed to make it easier to create, inspect, debug, and analyze neural networks in JAX.
-It achieves this by adding first class support for Python reference semantics, allowing users to express their models using regular Python objects.
-Flax NNX is an evolution of the previous Flax Linen APIs, it takes years of experience to bring a simpler and more user-friendly experience.
+**Flax NNX is a simplified API that makes it easier to create, inspect, debug, and analyze neural networks in JAX.** It has first class support for Python reference semantics, allowing users to express their models using regular Python objects.
+Flax NNX is an evolution of the previous Flax Linen APIs, and it takes years of experience to bring a simpler and more user-friendly experience.

 .. note::